edgelesssys/contrast/dev-docs/aks/nested-virt-internals.md

 ```
 </details>

-With those components, it is possible to use the `containerd-shim-kata-cc-v2` runtime for containerd (or add it as a runtime class in k8s).
+With those components, it's possible to use the `containerd-shim-kata-cc-v2` runtime for containerd (or add it as a runtime class in k8s).

 <details>
 <summary><code>/etc/containerd/config.toml</code></summary>